Portugal and the Holocaust: Background

-In spite of this, the country's Jewish community remained tiny and did not exceed 1,000 before the war's outbreak.
-Portugal remained largely undeveloped and agrarian throughout the period and, unlike many other countries, did not experience any substantial immigration from German or Eastern European Jews during the Interwar Period.
+Portugal's Jewish community remained tiny and did not exceed 1,000 before the war's outbreak.
+Portugal remained a poor and largely agrarian country throughout the period and, unlike many other Western European countries, did not experience any substantial immigration from German or Eastern European Jews during the Interwar Period.
 It was not invited to participate in the Évian Conference in 1938.